Reconciling Worldviews in Philosophy, Religion, and Science

 Reality’s Fugue is a book about the philosophy underlying any effort to understand reality—religious, scientific, or otherwise.
 It shows how religious worldviews can be entirely consistent with the findings of science once their underlying philosophies are better understood.
 Moreover, religious accounts of reality seem consistent with empirical science in unexpected, revealing ways—ways that may in fact shed light on certain findings in biology and physics.

 F. Samuel Brainard, Ph.D., is an independent scholar of Asian and Western religions and philosophy.
-Before that, he taught at the undergraduate and graduate levels at Temple and Rutgers Universities.
+Before that, he taught at Temple and Rutgers Universities.
 His work has been published in the Journal of the American Academy of Religion as well as in his prior book, Reality and Mystical Experience (Penn State University Press, 2000).
 This is his first book for both general and academic audiences, and a number of the concepts that it develops shed further light on his earlier work.